-I roasted up a 6 pound picnic-style pork shoulder for just Aaron and I, so we used it for multiple meals throughout the week. 🙂
+I roasted up a 6-pound picnic-style pork shoulder for just Aaron and me, so we used it for multiple meals throughout the week. 🙂

 The first night, I left the roasted pork in large chunks and served it with an easy vinaigrette made with apple cider vinegar, garlic, parsley, and olive oil.
 We paired it with easy baked potatoes and homemade Caesar salad.